 Describe the weekly hours required for full-time employment (32?
 35?
 40?).
 Do full-time employees have benefits (such as health insurance) that part-timers do not?
 Do part-timers receive paid vacation?

-You may want to include a general statement about adherence to dress policies, including hair, makeup, jewelry.
-If employees are required to wear specific uniforms, who pays for these?
+You may want to include a general statement about adherence to dress policies, whether it's business casual or more formal.
+And if employees are required to wear specific uniforms, who pays for these?
 Who pays for cleaning?
-Foul or abusive language can be "just cause" for termination.

 Describe your company's program of on-the-job training and orientation.
 Is orientation time paid?

 How often are employees paid?
-(Every two weeks or twice a month are typical.)
+(Pay periods may be different for salaried and hourly employes.)
 Emphasize that time sheets/time cards must be maintained by all employees; when must they be turned in?
-State that paychecks include information on deductions, year-to-date information.
 State when employees are eligible for overtime.

 Describe your parking lot and any restrictions on its use.
 Do employees need a parking card to enter the lots?
 How are the lots monitored?

-Describe your policies on visitors and personal phone calls.
+Describe your policies on visitors and on using social media and making personal phone calls on company time.

 It's a good idea to include a period of time, usually not more than 90 days, during which a new employee is evaluated and the employment is "temporary" or "at will."
-You can adjust pay after this probationary period, to provide an incentive to a new employee.
-Usually, probationary employees do not receive benefits, but will you pay probationary employees for paid holidays that fall within the probationary period?
-Do probationary employees begin accruing time toward calculation of vacation pay during this time?
+You can adjust pay after this probationary period to provide an incentive to a new employee.

-Request that an employee who wishes to resign give you at least two weeks' notice.
+You can request that an employee who wishes to resign to give you at least two weeks' notice.

 Describe how and when you will notify employees if the business is closed for bad weather.
 Include a statement on how you will treat employee time off for weather when the business remains open.